COUNSELLING AND PSYCHOTHERAPY & CORONAVIRUS

 I have worked in couple counselling, as a gay men's sexual health counsellor and as a counsellor, psychotherapist and supervisor for Employee Assistance Programmes and in private practice.
 I work creatively with dreams, artwork, writing and photography and I also use Mindfulness techniques.

-I offer counselling and psychotherapy online, via Zoom and by phone.
+I now offer counselling, psychotherapy and supervision online, via Zoom and by phone.

 I work with men and women, individuals and couples, straight and gay, young and old.